adrian-cucuet/Foody-P4-CI/README.md

 * Manual testing has been performed for the Reservation form.
 * Manual testing has been performed for every page on the website as well as navigation.

+* [CSS validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ffoody-p4.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#errors) passed.
+The only error is from 3rd party libraries.
+* [HTML validator](https://fonts.google.com/) passed.
+Only errors from Summernote html tags.
+* All code was written following PEP8 Style Guide.
+Checks have been done using [ExtendClass](https://extendsclass.com/python-tester.html) for all python files

 ## Creating the Django app

 1. Go to the Code Institute Gitpod Full Template [Template](https://github.com/Code-Institute-Org/gitpod-full-template)